Forward Cloud Secure Edge (CSE) Events to the ELK Stack

 Pre-requisites

-• Filebeat server access
+• Filebeat server access with permissions to install keystores and edit filebeat.yml

 Steps

-Step 1: Create an API key in CSE’s Cloud Command Center with ReadOnly Access
+Step 1: Create an API key in CSE’s Cloud Command Center

 1.1 In the Command Center, navigate from Settings > API Keys.

-2.1 Log into the Filebeat system.
+2.1 Log into your Filebeat server.

-2.2 Enter the following in your CLI:
+2.2 Run the following command in your CLI:

-(a) filebeat keystore create
+filebeat keystore create

 3.1 Enter the following into the filebeat.inputs section: